vproxy-tools/panama-native-interface/README.md

 ### Enhance Java Types

 * `@Pointer`: make a custom type field to be a pointer.
 The default behavior without `@Pointer` annotation, is embedding the type into the parent struct.
-* `@Len`: define the length of an array or the native memory length of a string (memory length, not string length).
+* `@Len`: define the element count of an array, or the native memory length of a string (memory length, not string length).
 * `@Unsigned`: make an integer type `unsinged`.
 * `@Raw`: convert to raw form for native invocation.
 See the below section `@Raw Annotation` for more info.